The 10 Most Haunted Places in Canada

 Most haunted places in Canada - West Point Lighthouse

 The sight of a lighthouse, bathed in pitch darkness, conjures up all sorts of frightful possibilities.
 Rumours have long swirled that the first keeper of the lighthouse, Willie, haunts the West Point Lighthouse Inn—one of Canada’s quirkiest hotels—located next door.
-Talk about a turndown service you’d never want to get!
+Talk about a turndown service you’d never forget!

 10 / 10